houey/houey.github.io/_posts/aws_organizations_migration.md

-# The Great AWS Organizations Migration: Lessons from the Trenches
+# AWS Organizations Migration: Lessons from a large digital native financial services company's journey.

-*A real-world guide to migrating from a workload bearing Organization Management Account to a dedicated security focused structure*
+*A real world guide to migrating from a workload bearing Organization Management Account to a dedicated security focused, isolated AWS Organization Management Account*

 If you're reading this, chances are you're staring at the same uncomfortable reality that countless AWS customers face: your Organization Management Account is also running production workloads.
 You're not alone, and more importantly, you're not stuck with this architecture forever.